8 tricks up your auto dealer’s sleeve

-The dealer then acts like they're offering a special deal and says they'll pay off your old car note.
+The dealer then acts like it's offering a special deal and says it'll pay off your old car note.

-What they really did was add the $4,000 payoff to the balance, then hand you papers for a $24,000 loan over 60 months.
+What the dealer really did was add the $4,000 payoff to the balance, then hand you papers for a $24,000 loan over 60 months.

 The finance manager directs your attention to the monthly payment, which turns out to be only $464.

-"The process itself is only vaguely disclosed to the consumer," says Chris Kukla, Senior Council for Government Affairs at the Center for Responsible Lending, a nonprofit group based in Durham, N.C., that fights predatory lending.
+"The process itself is only vaguely disclosed to the consumer," says Chris Kukla, senior counsel for government affairs at the Center for Responsible Lending, a nonprofit group based in Durham, North Carolina, that fights predatory lending.
 "You really need to read the [fine print] carefully to see what you're getting,"